 Motorcycles produced between 1902 and 1925, by Osmonds Ltd, firstly of The Tower, Tomey Rd, Greet, Birmingham, and later of Sparkbrook.

-1897 Advert on this page for Ladys' Bicycle from the Osmond Cycle Co.
+1897 Advertisement for Ladys' Bicycle from the Osmond Cycle Co.

 1902 In November, the company advertised their Slip-Not motor bicycle, and compared it with their standard Manumotive cycle.
 They exhibited at the Stanley show that month but gave few details on the machine's specification or engine.
 It would probably have been a Minerva.

 1903 Osmonds Ltd was registered on 31 July, to acquire the undertaking of a company of similar title.

 Nothing further was heard of the company's motorcycle for a decade.